Proclamation of accession of Charles III: New South Wales

-The proclamation ceremony in New South Wales took place on the steps of the New South Wales Parliament House, Sydney on 11 September and was read out by Governor Margaret Beazley.
-The ceremony followed by a 21-gun salute from the grounds of the Government House.
+The proclamation ceremony in New South Wales took place on the steps of the New South Wales Parliament House, Sydney, on 11 September and was read by Governor Margaret Beazley.
+The ceremony was followed by a 21-gun salute from the grounds of Government House.
 Public transport was made free for the day for the ceremony.
-The New South Wales Police Force estimated that approximately 5,000 had attended the ceremony.
+The New South Wales Police Force estimated that approximately 5,000 people attended.

-The proclamation occurred after a meeting of the New South Wales Executive Council earlier that day, which was presided by the state Governor Margaret Beazley at the Government House.
-In the meeting, state premier Dominic Perrottet and other state ministers recommended that the Governor proclaim Charles III as King of Australia, which the Governor accepted.
+The proclamation occurred after a meeting of the New South Wales Executive Council earlier that day, presided over by Governor Margaret Beazley at Government House.
+In the meeting, Premier Dominic Perrottet and other state ministers recommended that the Governor proclaim Charles III as King of Australia, which the Governor accepted.

 WHEREAS because of the death of our blessed and glorious Queen Elizabeth the Second, the Crown has solely and rightfully come to Prince Charles Philip Arthur George:

 We, therefore, Her Excellency the Honourable Margaret Beazley AC KC, Governor of the State of New South Wales in the Commonwealth of Australia, and members of the Executive Council, do now proclaim Prince Charles Philip Arthur George to be King Charles the Third, by the Grace of God King of Australia and his other Realms and Territories, Head of the Commonwealth, and, with hearty and humble affection, we promise him faith and obedience:

 May King Charles the Third have long and happy years to reign over us.

 Given at Sydney, this eleventh day of September, Two thousand and twenty two, and in the first year of His Majesty’s reign.